 Train and rail accidents can leave horrific injuries behind, and if you have been involved in one, you know full well firsthand how hard it can be to get your life back on track.
-Accidents on the railway can leave your life in shambles, and big insurance companies and even your employer are slow to help and do what they can to ensure you get as little payout as possible for your losses.
+Accidents on the railway can leave your life in shambles, and big insurance companies and even your employer are slow to help and do what they can to ensure you get a little payout as possible for your losses.
 Many people find themselves with injuries that last a lifetime but little help on the horizon to cover their immediate expenses until they can sign up for disability benefits.
-If you have been involved in a train and rail accident, then you need to seek out the expertise of SMA Law Group’s legal team to weigh your options moving forward with a personal injury or worker’s compensation claim.
+If you have been involved in a train and rail accident, then you need to seek out the expertise of SMT Legal’s legal team to weigh your options moving forward with a personal injury or worker’s compensation claim.

 Causes of Train and Rail Accidents

-There are a number of factors that may contribute to train and rail accidents, both human and mechanical.
+There are a number of factors that may contribute to training and rail accidents, both human and mechanical.
 Many of these accidents take place at crossings when passenger car drivers try to beat the train, but some other causes of train accidents often include:

 - Human error